cfluke/allskyVR/docs/source/welcome.rst

 Now it is time to explore your own dataset.

 1. Create a comma-separated value (csv) data file (yourdata.csv in this example).
-Each celestial object is defined on a single line with the format:
+Each celestial object is defined on a separate line with the format:

     RA,Dec,Radius,Category,Scale

 * Celestial coordinates are in decimal degrees
 * For an all-sky view set the Radius to 1
-* Assign a category index number in the range [1..10]
+* Assign a Category index number in the range [1..10]
-* Provide the relative scale factor for each object, using value of 1 if you are not sure what to choose!
+* Provide the relative scale factor for each object.
+Use a value of 1 if you are not sure what to choose.
+In the exoplanet example, planetary systems in the main Kepler field have *Scale=1* to minimise overlaps in the visualisation.

 2. The format file sets the colours that will be assigned to the different category index values.
 The text file format, one item per line, is:

     CAT=R,G,B,Label

-R,G,B are integer red, green, and blue colour index values in the range [0...255], and *Label* is a short text-only label to appear in the A-Frame menu item.
+*R*,*G*, and *B* are integer red, green, and blue colour index values in the range [0...255], and *Label* is a short text-only label to appear in the A-Frame menu item.
 It is necessary to avoid spaces and some symbols that have special meanings in LaTeX (e.g. $ and _ ).
 The Label is ignored in Quickstart mode - customisation can be performed by creating relevant textures in an appropriate graphics package.

 For best visual quality, we recommended the use of colour choosing resources such as the `ColorBrewer <http://colorbrewer2.org/#type=sequential&scheme=BuGn&n=3">`_.